Githublab66/Githublab66/README.md

 ## Hi there Im Desiree

+# About Me :
-Web developer  and  mobile  app  developer, currently  working  on  a  sustainable restaurant  locater.

-Learning  CSS, Python, Javascript  and  backend  frameworks

-Looking  to collaborate  on  frontend frameworks, projects

-Help  needed  in  angular, terminals, responsive  web  design
+Web developer and mobile app developer, currently working on a sustainable restaurant location app Learning CSS, Python, Javascript and backend frameworks Willing to collaborate on projects, frontend frameworks, Help needed in angular, terminals, responsive web Contact me through Linkedin and Twitter

 <!--
 **Githublab66/Githublab66** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.